yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

 ```

 The nice thing about pattern matching is that we can also match against
-the *structure* of data, i.e. to match against constructors:
+the *structure* of data, i.e. to match against constructors.

-Let us
-redefine the `fst` and `snd` functions which project
+Let us redefine the `fst` and `snd` functions which project
-a tuple into its component values:
+a pair into its components:

 ``` haskell
 fst' :: (a, b) -> a